Extensions to Delphi

 end;

-whereas in Delphi, an explicit cast is required
+In Delphi, an explicit cast is required

-(we typically use TAnonMeth.ToVar and TAnonMeth.ToIntf).
+We typically use TAnonMeth.ToVar and TAnonMeth.ToIntf,

 Tusk offers the built-in type object,